aleksrutins/valapkg/readme.md

 # Valapkg
-A package/project manager for Vala projects.
-In the same spirit as [PyBundle](https://github.com/aleksrutins/pybundle), but much faster.
-Uses a `package.json` file for project management.
+A dependency manager and build system for Vala projects.

+## Getting started